-You can configure the camera to record only a single snapshot each time the shutter button is pressed, or to keep recording as long as the shutter button remains depressed (and there is enough memory available to store the images).
+You can configure the camera to record only a single snapshot each time the shutter button is pressed, or to keep recording as long as the shutter button remains depressed.
+You can select from among the following three continuous shutter modes.

+- Normal-speed continuous shutter

+You can continually record images until memory becomes

+full.

+- High-speed continuous shutter

+Record up to three consecutive images at high speed.

+- Flash continuous shutter

+Use this mode to record up to three consecutive images, firing the flash for each one.

-- 1. In the REC mode, press [MENU]. - Select the "REC" tab, select "Continuous", and then press [▶]. - Use [▲] and [▼] to select "On", and then press [SET]. - This causes "I" to appear on the monitor screen. - With "Off", the snapshots are recorded one at a time. - 4.
-Press the shutter button to record. - Recording continues as long as you keep the shutter button depressed.
+- 1. In the REC mode, press [MENU].

+- Select the "REC" tab, select "Continuous", and then press [▶].

+- Use [▲] and [▼] to select "Normal Speed", "High Speed", or "Flash Cont. ", and then press [SET]. - 3 63 N G N O6/12/24 12:38 - This causes the applicable icon to appear on the monitor screen.

+: Normal-speed Continuous Shutter

+: High-speed Continuous Shutter

+: Flash Continuous Shutter

+• With "Off", snapshots are recorded one at a time.

+Turning off the camera automatically turns off the Continuous Shutter Mode.

+Normal-speed continuous shutter

+Holding down the shutter button continuously records images, as long as there is memory available to store them.
 Release the shutter button to stop recording.

-The speed of continuous shutter recording depends on the type of memory card loaded in the camera.
+- You can select the flash mode you want with normalspeed continuous shutter (page 62). - The speed of continuous shutter recording depends on the type of memory card loaded in the camera.
 When recording to built-in memory, continuous shutter recording is relatively slow.